-Maps of existing tracks can be found in Top of the South Maps and Trailforks using your web browser and the links below.
-Both are highly interactive mapping systems.
+Maps of existing tracks can be found in Top of the South Maps and Trailforks (see websites below).
 In Top of the South Maps select the 'Recreation' layer to display the tracks.
 In Trailforks, you can select the Activity you are interested in such as hiking or mountain biking and only those routes and tracks will be displayed.

-4.6.3 Indicative Environmental Maps
+4.6.2 Indicative Environmental Maps

-The below maps should be used when proposing or developing new trails.
+The maps in Appendix 5.3 should be used when proposing or developing new trails.
 These maps are intended to provide a high-level indication of where a higher level of scrutiny can be expected.
-Note that these maps are not to be considered a substitute for regulatory planning maps (e.g. whether or not a resource consent is needed), and the shaded areas are not to be confused with Significant Natural Areas.
+Note that these maps are not to be considered a substitute for regulatory planning maps (e.g. whether or not a resource consent is needed), and the shaded areas are not to be confused with formally surveyed overlays (e.g. Significant Natural Areas).